AlainDot/mlzc-mid/README.md

 # mlzoomcamp-2022-01-affectionate-bhaskara
-This is a Midterm project for ML Zoomcamp 2022 (TODO: change it)
+This is a Midterm project for ML Zoomcamp 2022